 The boys and I have just come back from a short trip to Galway.
-On the second day we stopped off at Portumna, a quite little town that Lisa and I discovered on a Shannon cruise about 9 years ago.
+On the second day we stopped off at Portumna, a quiet little town that Lisa and I discovered on a Shannon cruise about 9 years previously.

 Portumna Castle was built around 1618 by the de Burgo family and provided quite nice lodgings for them until in burned to the ground some 200 years later.
 No word as to whether the fire of 1826 was started accidentally or otherwise, but it left the house devastated and roofless.

 Something that’s rarely mentioned is that a new castle was commissioned and built.
 Funny that the replacement castle also burned down and was completely removed - “the stone from the ruin was used to build the Catholic Church in the town square in 1958.”